dimitri-yatsenko/Database-Systems-for-Data-Science/README.md

 Client interfaces.
 Work with individual tables: `CREATE`/`DROP` `INSERT`, `DELETE`, `UPDATE`, and `SELECT` statements.

+**Assignment 1:**
+You are welcome to use any SQL client to connect to the database as discussed in class.
+I recommend using Jupyter for ease of interaction.

+1. Installation of SQL Magic for Jupyter
+2. Connecting to the database from Jupyter
+3. Assignment 1

 ### Weeks 7-8 (Oct 1, 8)
 Database design from conceptual modeling to implementation.
 Data integrity.
 Database normalization.